odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

   verifies that the current user is allowed to perform the operation on *every* record of the set.

-.. warning:: Checking access rights and checking access rules are separate
+.. warning:: Checking access rights and checking record rules are separate
-             operations, if you're checking access rules you usually want to also check access rights beforehand.
+             operations, if you're checking record rules you usually want to also check access rights beforehand.

 .. exercise::